explorer495/mkdocs-test/docs/glossary/glossary.md

 ## [VPIN](?VPIN)

-A VPIN is an Arduino pin numer that has been extended to include pins on external devices or expanders.
+A VPIN is an Arduino pin number that has been extended to include pins on external devices or expanders.
 Once the mapping of VPIN numbers to devices has been done, the commands that set or test pins do not have to care how the electronics works.